Bandmembers (past and present) include:

 - The band's name is also inspired by a toy Dave liked a child.
 And there's a song on their first album named after an old air freshener from the '70s ("Ozium", in case you were wondering).

-- The Stoner: Their fanbase and overall image, though Dave Wyndorf actually averts this, oddly enough (see What Do You Mean, It Wasn't Made on Drugs? below).
+- The Stoner: Their fanbase and overall image, though Dave Wyndorf actually averts this, oddly enough (see What Do You Mean, It Wasn't Made on Drugs? in YMMV).

 - Surprisingly Gentle Song: They have a few.
 "Black Balloon", "Blow 'Em Off" and "Your Lies Become You" are all good examples, but they have others.